 Never trade on a market that is not sufficiently regulated.
-This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if eoption and AvaTrade are highly regulated is not a hard task.
-The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that eoption or AvaTrade have these in place please be extremely cautious before you proceed with them.
+Only submit your bank card information or invest money on financially regulated websites.
+It would help if you made sure with certainty that your money is held with a regulated brokerage.
+Checking whether eoption and AvaTrade are regulated is not a hard task.
+The more reputable and mainstream brokers will proudly display their regulation certificates on their site, and if you cannot see that eoption or AvaTrade have these in place, please be extremely cautious before you proceed with them.

 We compare eoption Vs AvaTrade financial regulation and licensing side by side below.

 When trading with either eoption or AvaTrade you will want to understand and make full use of all the

 risk management features on your eoption or AvaTrade trading platforms.

 We compare side by side the trading risk management features offered by eoption and AvaTrade below.